How Many Years To Become a Doctor

 After being accepted into medical school in Europe, you will get your MD degree in 6 years.
 Your 6th year in the medical faculty in Europe is an internship.
 In most cases, your last year may be considered equal to F1.

 So you have your MD degree and want to start practising in the UK.
 Easy!
-All you have to do is to sit the PLAB or, in the future, UKMLA (we will bring light to it later) and apply straight for full GMC registration.
+All you have to do is sit the PLAB or, in the future, UKMLA (we will bring it to light later) and apply for full GMC registration.
+If you’re unsure how to start preparing, book your free consultation and access our must-read guides to kickstart medical career today.

 So let's summarise each milestone in your future as a physician who has studied: